 Individually and in collaborations, we contribute to, design and lead initiatives to improve wellbeing and ensure our collective prosperity.
 Examples include a pilot on South Australia’s new economic future, Melbourne homelessness, government-citizen engagement in Europe and a universal basic income.

 Our coaching programs are designed to support individuals with systemic awareness and catalytic capabilities or potential.
-We help build their ability to envision, mobilise and lead significant change, navigate complex systems, influence at senior levels and collaborate on multi-stakeholder initiatives.
+We help build their ability to envision, mobilise and lead significant change, navigate complex systems, influence at senior levels and collaborate effectively on multi-stakeholder initiatives.
+Our facilitation draws on a range of approaches.

 ”We are living in the middle of a remarkable increase in our ability to share, co-operate with one another, and to take collective action, all outside the framework of traditional institutions.’Clay Shirky, Internet pioneer